 These traditional Romanian meatballs, called chiftele, are pretty unique, as well as being absolutely delicious.
 Most cuisines have their own version of ground meat rolled into a ball, but there are many regional differences in meatballs

-The ingredients and the spices in meatballs are a great indicator of the flavors that dominate a region’s cuisine.
+The ingredients and the spices in meatballs indicate the flavors that dominate a region’s cuisine.
 For Romania, that ingredient is dill.
-If possible, using fresh dill rather than dried will result in a flavor that will be closer to taste you would experience in a traditional Romanian dish.
+If possible, using fresh dill rather than dried will result in a flavor that will be closer to the taste you would experience in a traditional Romanian dish.

 Chiftele are also unique because the meatballs are made with potatoes (as well as other vegetables) in the mix.
 We’d never tried a meatball that contained grated potato.
 The addition results in a moist meatball with an interesting texture.
 It is less bready but still very tender and juicy.

 When making the meatball, it’s critical to include the step of squeezing the liquid out of the grated vegetables, otherwise, the mix will be too wet when the vegetables release water during the cooking process.
 That will cause them to fail to hold together well.

-The other unique feature of Romanian chiftele meatballs is that they are often a flat shape, like a mini-burger.
-The shape is not critical to the cooking process, so if you want to form them in a traditional round shape, they will turn out just fine fine.
+The other unique feature of Romanian chiftele meatballs is that they are often flat, like a mini-burger.
+The shape is not critical to the cooking process, so if you want to form them in a traditional round shape, they will turn out just fine.

-This dish is often accompanied by pickled vegetables or another side dish to balance out the flavors.
+This dish is often accompanied by pickled vegetables or another side dish to balance the flavors.
 We particularly like to eat the meatballs accompanied by another cold classic Romanian dish.
 The colorful sauce, called zacusca, features eggplant and red peppers.

 If you enjoyed this recipe, check out some of our other Eastern European recipes: